When it comes to gearing up your home gym, dumbbells are one of the key pieces of exercise equipment that you just can't skip over.

-At the same time, fitness enthusiasts who use a wide range of weights for the various exercises they've incorporated into their workouts should probably opt for either getting a full set of fixed weight dumbbells or an adjustable pair altogether.
+At the same time, fitness enthusiasts who use a wide range of weights for the various exercises (be it the underhand dumbbell row, dumbbell pullover, or say the dumbbell floor press) they've incorporated into their workouts should probably opt for either getting a full set of fixed weight dumbbells or an adjustable pair altogether.

 This is why I recommend getting adjustable dumbbells.